-The scheduled payment of principal of and interest on the Bonds maturing on and after July 1, 2008 (the "Insured Bonds") when due will be insured by a financial guaranty insurance policy to be issued simultaneously with the delivery of the Insured Bonds by Ambac Assurance Corporation.
-See "BOND INSURANCE" herein and APPENDIX G - "FORM OF FINANCIAL GUARANTY INSURANCE POLICY" attached hereto.
+The scheduled payment of principal of and interest on the Bonds maturing on July 1 of the years 2020 through 2026, inclusive, and January 1, 2027, in the amounts set forth on the inside cover page hereof (the "FGIC Insured Bonds," and together with the FSA Insured Bonds, the "Insured Bonds") when due will be insured by a municipal bond insurance policy to be issued by Financial Guaranty Insurance Company simultaneously with the delivery of the FGIC Insured Bonds.
+See "BOND INSURANCE" herein.